bxparks/bigquery-schema-generator/README.md

 <a name="SchemaGeneratorDeduceSchemaFromDict"></a>
 #### `SchemaGenerator.deduce_schema()` from Iterable of Dict

-If the JSON data set has already been read into memory into a Python `dict` object, the `SchemaGenerator` can process that too using the `input_format='dict'` option.
+If the JSON data set has already been read into memory into an array or iterable of Python `dict` objects, the `SchemaGenerator` can process that too using the `input_format='dict'` option.
 Here is an example from [dictreader.py](examples/dictreader.py):